capy-ui/documentation/docs/getting-started/first-application.md

 Now it might be interesting for the program to actually do something, like displaying a window

-For that we can init a window, set its size and display it.
-For example:
+For that, you can init a window, set its size and display it.
 ```zig title="src/main.zig"
 const capy = @import("capy");
 pub usingnamespace capy.cross_platform;